-FURTHER RESOLVED: The assessments to fund the activities and improvements for the OTBID will be collected by the City on a monthly, quarterly, or annual basis, from each lodging business located in the boundaries of the OTBID, as described in the District Plan, and in accordance with Streets and Highways Code §36631, and have it booked to Miscellaneous Trusts Fund (7999), Revenue Administration Organization (08411), Pass Thru Assessments Account (24224), Oakland Tourism Business Improvement District Project (1001503), Financial Management Program (IP59).
+SECTION 9.
+Collections.
+The City will be responsible for collecting the assessment on a monthly, quarterly, or annual basis (including any delinquencies, interest, and overdue charges) from each lodging business located in the boundaries of the OTBID, and have it booked to Miscellaneous Trusts Fund (7999), Revenue Administration Organization (08411), Pass Thru Assessments Account (24224), Oakland Tourism Business Improvement District Project (1001503), Financial Management Program (IP59).
 The City shall take all reasonable efforts to collect the assessments from each lodging business.
 Visit Oakland, the designated OTBID Owners' Association, shall be responsible for pursuing any delinquent payments, including related interest and overdue charges.